San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/functions-part-1.md

 The experts say that if you are running the same code more than once, it should be a function.
-I don’t think that’s super practical, so I usually write functions when I need to do the same thing in multiple scripts and want to keep the process in sync.
+I don’t think that’s super practical, so I usually write functions when I need to do the same thing in multiple scripts and want to keep the process in sync and have found that works well for me!